LucHermitte/lh-vim-lib/doc/Project.md

 In the end, what really defines a programming project is a (leaf) "makefile" -- And why restrict ourselves to makefiles, what about scons, autotools, ant, (b)jam, aap?
 And BTW, Sun-Makefiles or GNU-Makefiles?
-Other project will be recognize by the `.git/` directory at their root.
+Other project will be recognized by the `.git/` directory at their root, and they won't have anything to do with programming.

 It's important to notice that what distinguishes two projects is not the type of their files.
 Having a configuration for C++ projects and another for Java projects is not enough.
-For instance, I'm often working simultaneously on several C++ projects with very set of options, starting with the compilation options.
+For instance, I'm often working simultaneously on several C++ projects with very different sets of options, starting with the compilation options.

-## What's a project aware-plugin?
+## 1.2.
+What's a project aware-plugin?
 So what' the point?
 What can we do with those _projects_?

 We can do many things actually.
 For instance: